You wanna know where our modern education system falls apart?

 After high school, in came the 80s, which meant Jane Fonda stepped in wearing a high-cut leotard.

 I tried jogging—because we didn’t ‘run’ in those days, we jogged, and I tried aerobics—meaning I cannot to this day hear a certain Gloria Estefan song without feeling flabby, inadequate, and out of breath.
-None of this left me feeling better instead of worse, but at least I tried them.
+None of this left me feeling better instead, but hey, at least I tried them.

 Eventually, I just resorted to walking a lot and to riding my red bike all around the hilly college town.

-Finally, at about the age of thirty, I got brave enough to take a ballet class, which I’d always wanted to do.
-But I think you can see at this point why I may have suffered from a serious lack of confidence.
-I’m actually still taking ballet and can’t exactly say I turned into the dancer I pictured—by a long shot, but whatever because I actually like it.
+At about the age of thirty I got brave enough to take a ballet class, which I’d always wanted to do.
+But I think you can see at this point that I may have suffered from a serious lack of confidence in these sorts of things.

 What happened was, I figured out that I had to manage my own “physical fitness.”

-Hey, I’m still no one’s athletic child, but I’m competent now, so yay for determination, I guess, because P.E. prepared me for absolutely zero of everything I’ve figured out and accomplished and stuck with in spite of my challenges.
+Hey, I’m still no one’s athletic child, but I’m competent now, so yay for determination, because P.E. prepared me for absolutely zero of everything I’ve figured out and accomplished and stuck with in spite of whatever challenges I had.